geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 	- **Logan Boyle**.
 Update the emailAddress attribute for Logan to **logan@adatum.com**.

 	- **Holly Spencer**.
-Update the emailAddress attribute for Holly to **holly @adatum.com**; Note: this includes a blank space between “holly” and “@adatum.com”.
-This blank space is there on purpose, so make sure you include it.
+Update the emailAddress attribute for Holly to **holly @adatum.com**.
+Note: this includes a blank space between “holly” and “@adatum.com”; this blank space is there on purpose.

 	- **Maj Hojski**.
 Update the emailAddress attribute for Maj to blank characters (“ “).